nikeokoronkwo/website/content/apps/flashcards.md

 # FlashCards

-FlashCards is a flashcards application for mkaing powerful flashcards
+FlashCards is a flashcards application for making powerful flashcards

 ## Why this one